vtjl10/zkevm-node/tools/datastreamer/README.md

 truncate                       Runs the offline tool to truncate the stream file
 ```

-All the decode options can work online, connecting to a node serving the stream, or offline, accessing the data stream files directly.
+Almost all the decode options can work online, connecting to a node serving the stream, or offline, accessing the data stream files directly.
+The only one that only works online is `decode-batchl2data`.

 - **Decode Batch**: Decodes a Batch from a given number and shows all its data, l2blocks and transactions.
+- **Decode BatchL2Data**: Decodes a Batch from a given number and shows its BatchL2Data.
+It may be useful to compare results against the RPC endpoint `zkevm_getBatchByNumber`.
 - **Decode Entry**: Decodes an entry and shows its content.
 Entry can be anything: bookmark, batch start, batch end, l2block, updateGER or transaction.
 - **Decode L2Block**: Decodes a L2Block from a given number and shows all its data and transactions.
 - **Truncate**: Truncates the file to a given entry number.
 Useful in case of unwinding the network.